How To Make Flashlight Application in Android Studio

 Button FlashLight;

-private final int CAMERA_REQUEST_CODE=2;
+private static final int CAMERA_PERMISSION_CODE = 100;

 boolean hasCameraFlash = false;